efrecon/devenv-code-tunnel/README.md

 Notes:

-- `--privileged` is necessary so the environment will be able to easily run Docker in Docker.
+- `--privileged` is necessary so the environment can easily run Docker-in-Docker ([DinD]).
-- `--hostname` is necessary in order to avoid to have to re-authorize the device tunnel each time the container starts -- as long as you use the same hostname.
+- `--hostname` is required to avoid having to re-authorize the device tunnel each time the container starts -- as long as you use the same hostname.
 By default, the name of the tunnel will then be the same as the hostname.

 ### Quick Options `tunnel.sh` run-down